Lauren Chen

-Lauren Chen (born 1994 as Lauren Yu Sum Tam) is a Hong-Kong-Canadian conservative political commentator and former YouTube personality.
-She has worked with BlazeTV, Turning Point USA, and has contributed opinion pieces to RT, a Russian state media outlet.
+Lauren Chen (born 1994, as Lauren Yu Sum Tam) is a Hong-Kong-Canadian conservative political commentator and former YouTube personality.
+She has worked with BlazeTV, Turning Point USA, and has contributed opinion pieces to RT.
 Her husband, Liam Donovan, was president of the now-defunct Tenet Media, a company they co-founded.

 Early life and education

 Lauren Yu Sum Tam was born in Quebec, Canada, and spent much of her childhood in Hong Kong.
 She has lived in Shanghai, Singapore, and London.
-She is half Chinese and her parents met in Canada.
+Her father is ethnically Chinese and her parents met in Canada.
 Chen attended the University of Southern California and Brigham Young University, where she studied political science and screenwriting.
-In December 2014, Chen graduated from Brigham Young University with a Bachelor of Arts degree in Political Science with summa cum laude honors.
+In December 2014, Chen graduated from Brigham Young University with a Bachelor of Arts degree in political science with summa cum laude honors.